2020s: Trade

 The World Trade Organization reported that trade growth had stagnated and that trade restrictions were increasing as the decade began.
 The sectors most affected by import restrictions were mineral and fuel oils (17.7%), machinery and mechanical appliances (13%), electrical machinery and parts (11.7%), and precious metals (6%).
 Regional trade agreements were also found to be increasing.

-United States President Donald Trump announced 2 April 2025 to be "liberation day", beginning to enforce tariffs on numerous nations in the following week.
+United States president Donald Trump announced 2 April 2025 to be "liberation day", beginning to enforce tariffs on numerous nations in the following week.
 This triggered an ongoing economic trade war as well as the 2025 stock market crash.
 It is currently the largest decline in the global stock market since the 2020 stock market crash, which was part of a recession caused by the COVID-19 pandemic.
 From January to April 2025, the average applied US tariff rate rose from 2.5% to an estimated 27%—the highest level in over a century.
 The Supreme Court of the United States heard the case Learning Resources v.
 Trump on 5 November 2025 to determine the legality of some of Trump's tariffs.
+On 20 February 2026, the Supreme Court struck down many of Trump's tariffs.

 Trump's tariffs represented a repudiation of neoliberalism and free trade, instead returning to mercantilism and protectionism.
-Tariffs have a long history in the United States, dating back to the Import-Export Clause of the U.S. Constitution and even the Navigation Acts when the United States was a British colony.
+Tariffs have a long history in the United States, dating back to the Import-Export Clause of the US Constitution and even the Navigation Acts when the United States was a British colony.

+The Israeli–United States war against Iran in 2026 caused the closure of the Strait of Hormuz to maritime shipping, impacting about 20% of global oil and liquefied natural gas production.
+It became the largest energy market disruption since the 1970s energy crisis, and the largest disruption of the global oil market in history, surpassing the Yom Kippur War in 1973 and the Russian invasion of Ukraine in 2022.